kchan167/mws-restaurant-stage-1/README.md

 ## Updates
 ### 6/4/2018
+- e07a007 feat: Update responsive design on restaurant.html
 - 624e9b8 feat: Add accessibility to images
 - 0a0dc24 docs: Add comments to sw.js
 ### 6/3/2018